Mylène Halemai

-Mylène Halemai (born 11 August 2001) is an Australian–born French tennis player and beauty pageant titleholder.
+Mylène Halemai (born 11 August 2001) is a French professional tennis player and beauty pageant titleholder.

 Halemai has a career-high WTA singles ranking of 794, achieved on 31 December 2018.
 She also has a career-high WTA doubles ranking of 503, reached on 9 March 2020.

 Halemai has won five doubles titles on tournaments of the ITF Circuit.
 She made her main-draw debut on a Grand Slam event at the 2019 French Open, after receiving a wildcard for the doubles competition partnering Julie Belgraver.

 In 2020, she was crowned Miss Wallis and Futuna 2020, and represented the region at Miss France 2021.

 Personal life and background

-While Mylène is a native born Australian, her father Jacob Sakopo Halemai is from the Polynesian islands of Wallis and Futuna, and her mother Michelle Campbell Taylor is of Aboriginal and Scottish descent.
-Mylène has four siblings: Thierry, Thelesïa, Khalia and Aurelia, all of whom have played or play high level tennis.
+Halemai was born in South Durras, New South Wales, Australia to parents Jacob Sakopo Halemai and Michelle Campbell Taylor.
+Her father is from Wallis and Futuna, a French territorial collectivity in Polynesia, while her mother is an Australian of Aboriginal and Scottish descent.
+Halemai has four siblings: Thierry, Thelesïa, Khalia, and Aurelia, all of whom have played or play high level tennis.
+Halemai resided in Australia until age seven, when the family relocated to Narbonne in France, and later to Paris.

-In 2020, she competed in Miss Wallis and Futuna 2020, and was crowned as the winner.
+In 2020, Halemai competed in Miss Wallis and Futuna 2020, and was crowned as the winner.
 She represented the region at Miss France 2021 in December 2020, becoming the first entrant from Wallis and Futuna since 2005, and only the sixth ever.
+Halemai had relocated to Wallis and Futuna to reside with her parents during the COVID-19 pandemic in France, and opted to register for the pageant at the last minute.